 - Keep your emotions out of public view;

 - Do not talk about the other parent in front of your child;

 - Do not post anything sensitive on social media;

 - Show that you are willing to cooperate whenever you can;

 - Focus your attention on what you care about most—if you care most about child custody and the family home, limit your energy on trying to walk away with the majority of the retirement account; and

 Call a Butler High Conflict Divorce Lawyer

 For a high conflict divorce, you need to work with an experienced attorney who is ready to litigate the matter in court if necessary.
 Here at Bunde & Roberts, P.C., we have more than 100 years of combined experience handling all types of divorce and family law matters.
-Contact Bunde & Roberts, P.C. today at 412-391-4330 to schedule a free consultation.
+Contact Bunde & Roberts, P.C. today at 412-391-4330 to schedule a consultation.